B-UMMI/Chewie-NS/docs/user/synchronize_api.rst

     >prefix-018550_*7
     ATGAGCAAGCCTAATGTTGTTCAGTTAAATAATCAATATATTAACGATGAGAATCTAAAAAAACGTTACGAAGCTGAGGAGTTACGCTAA

-On synchronizing, novel alleles retrieved from the Chewie-NS are compared to novel local alleles and the process reassigns allele identifiers to ensure that the alleles common to local and remote schemas have the same identifiers.
+On synchronizing, novel alleles retrieved from Chewie-NS are compared to novel local alleles and the process reassigns allele identifiers to ensure that the alleles common to local and remote schemas have the same identifiers.
 Local alleles that are not in Chewie-NS are shifted to the last positions in the FASTA files and keep a '*' in the identifier.
 If the user wants to submit those alleles it should add the `--submit` flag and the necessary data will be collected and uploaded to Chewie-NS.
 Chewie-NS will return the identifiers assigned to the submitted alleles and the local process will remove the '*' from the submitted alleles and assign the permanent identifiers.
-If the process retrieves new alleles from the Chewie-NS, it will redetermine representative sequences **ONLY** for the loci in the local schema that were altered by the synchronization process.
+If the process retrieves new alleles from Chewie-NS, it will redetermine representative sequences **ONLY** for the loci in the local schema that were altered by the synchronization process.